This Plant Offers Zero Emission Propane Fuel

 RENEWABLE PROPANE

-In Sacramento, California, Elk Grove School District uses renewable propane-powered school buses.
-They began a few years ago and plan to expand their fleet.
-“We’re currently running about 20 to 30 school buses on renewable propane, and will consider more when older buses are retired,” according to Anthony Willis, supervisor of fleet maintenance.
+This fuel is already being put to work.
+In Sacramento, California, the Elk Grove School District has incorporated renewable propane into its school bus fleet.
+“We’re currently running about 20 to 30 school buses on renewable propane,” said Anthony Willis, fleet maintenance supervisor.
+“We’ll consider more when older buses are retired.”

 MICHIGAN STATE UNIVERSITY

-In 2011, Detroit Metro Airport and Willow Run Airport teamed up with Michigan State University Extension (MSU) to grow up to 1,700 acres of Camelina, with over $400,000 in grant funding from the Michigan Economic Development Corporation.
+In 2011, Detroit Metro Airport and Willow Run Airport teamed up with Michigan State University Extension (MSU) to cultivate up to 1,700 acres of Camelina.
+The project was supported by more than $400,000 in grant funding from the Michigan Economic Development Corporation.

-In December 2022, MSU announced their $2 million Department of Energy grant to maximize Camelina’s oilseed yield, and its use as a clean jet fuel.
-The additional benefit of biofuel made from Camellia is that it won’t freeze at 30,000 feet.
+More recently, in December 2022, MSU secured a $2 million grant from the U.S. Department of Energy.
+The goal: maximize Camelina’s oilseed yield and expand its use as a clean jet fuel.
+A notable advantage of Camelina-based biofuel is that it doesn’t freeze at high altitudes—an essential feature for aviation, especially at 30,000 feet.

-In 2010, the EPA established a process for companies to petition for new fuels pathways to qualify for Renewable Fuel Standard (RFS).
-Camelina Sativa is an approved crop to produce propane.
+Meanwhile, in 2010, the EPA established a formal process that allows companies to petition for new fuel pathways under the Renewable Fuel Standard (RFS).
+As a result, Camelina sativa became an approved crop for producing renewable propane.

 Derek Dalling is the Executive Director of the Michigan Propane Gas Association